Main - Blog > Yoga Posture Free Yoga Videos! yoga positions

-Translation: Cresent Moon
+Translation: Crescent Moon

 Enter from the lunge pose with the hands supporting you at either side of the leading foot.
 Gently place the back knee down then let the front knee extend over the foot.
 (Not all the way after a little while passes slowly deepen forward with the knee.)